yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/business-intelligence.md

 * Management of the insourced reporting network
 * Supporting Radiologists and Service Managers using the network
 * Working with our AI partners to facilitate research and development

+## How to contact the team

+_The central business team is not yet operational, recruitment is taking place in Q2-3 2021_